Millennials and Gen Z are currently driving the future of the furniture market.

 4 Ways Furniture Companies Can Boost Growth by Marketing to Millennials and Gen Z

-Here are 5 ways to connect with these digitally connected consumers:
+Here are 5 ways to connect with these digitally connected generations.

 1. Boost Your Online Presence